NicolBolas/Proposal-Ideas/Towards a Fix For LWG 2089.md

 The problem is that aggregates, by definition, do not have a constructor.
 Therefore, `emplace`-style functions cannot be used to initialize them.
 However, we do have list initialization, which can call constructors or perform aggregate initialization, as is appropriate to the type being constructed.

 Unfortunately, we cannot simply declare that `emplace`-style functions will always use list initialization.
-There are actually several reasons for this.
-One of the principle reasons is that such lists have a preference for `initializer_list` constructors where available, and this preference can break existing code that relied on `emplace`-style functions to call a non-`initializer_list` constructor.
+This would not be backwards compatible with existing code.
+Even if that were not true, it would hide access to certain constructors.

-This paper evaluates the problem and current proposed solution.
-It also goes deeper than that, evaluating the fundamental problem that LWG 2089 represents.
+This paper evaluates the current solution, presents a hopefully better one, and suggests a number of ways to expose this solution to users.

 # Flaws in the Proposed Solution